The Technique of Lapping

 The Lapping Powder

 A change from conventional grains to diamond grains has become apparent in the field of lapping (also see Pages 38-40 “Lapping with Diamond”).
-The use of new, suitable lapping fluids is opening up more and more new lapping possibilities.
-Even soft materials are being lapped successfully with diamond.
-New types of working plates and their surface design allow use of this machining method without significant extra costs per workpiece.
-Diamond powder, which is still expensive, frequently results in shorter machining times and cleaner surfaces.
+Not only does the use of new, suitable lapping fluids opens up more and more new lapping possibilities, but even soft materials are being lapped successfully with diamond.
+In view of new types of working plates and their surface design allow the use of this machining method without significant extra costs per workpiece.
+Diamond abrasive powder types, which is still expensive, frequently result in shorter machining times and cleaner surfaces.